jaeyow/fullstack-developer/_posts/2019-03-30-umbraco-and-docker-meant-to-be.md

 ## Explore further
 - add full support for [volumes](https://docs.docker.com/storage/volumes/) to achieve data persistence.
 So even if you perform a `docker-compose down` you will retain the data written to by the running Docker container.

 > **Tip #4** - You will have to manually update **UmbracoDBSN** to use the IP address of umbraco-db since there is an existing bug in windows containers wherein you cannot use localhost.
-Also if you want to load an existing *.mdf and *.ldf, you have to attach them in the docker-compose.yml using the **atach_dbs** environment varialble.
+Also if you want to load an existing *.mdf and *.ldf, you have to attach them in the docker-compose.yml using the **attach_dbs** environment variable.
 I have commented it in the docker-compose file as a guide to you.
 And one more thing, you have to add the key to appSettings:
 >```xml
 ><add key="Umbraco.Core.ConfigurationStatus" value="8.0.1" />
 >```